Wasteland-Ventures-Group/WV-VTT-module/README.md

 look out for changes in the input files for a task and rerun the task on its own in that case.

-There are three sets of major tasks in this project currently.
+There are two sets of major tasks in this project currently.
 The `ts` tasks compile the Typescript under `./src/typescript` (and all subdirs) into Javascript in `./dist/modules`.
 The `sass` tasks compile Sass files under `./src/sass` (and all subdirs) into CSS files in `./dist/css`.
-The `hbs` tasks compile Handlebars templates under `./dist/templates` into HTML pages under `./test/out/html`.
-In doing so they use the mock character data under `./test/mock` and the translation data under `./dist/lang`.
-In contrast to the `sass` tasks, the `hbs` tasks are not generalized.
-Instead there is a single task for each template.
-However, there is a general `hbs` task, that runs all of them in parallel.

-Some tasks have a variant with the `:watch` suffix.
+Some tasks have a variant with the `Watch` suffix.
 Those tasks are meant to be run as a background task and will look for changes in the corresponding input files to run on their own.
-For example, one can run the following on a terminal to have the Sass and Handlebars be recompiled when changes are made to the input
+For example, one can run the following on a terminal to have the Sass and Typescript be recompiled when changes are made to the input
 files:
 ```sh
 gulp &
 ```

-You can then work on the files and open the final HTML file in a browser to see the compiled version.
-The gulp task also takes care of linking the compiled CSS to the HTML file.
+### Putting the results in FoundryVTT

+For the time being, development is the easiest, when putting a symlink in Foundry's data dir as `Data/systems/wasteland-ventures` and having it link to this repository's `dist` dir.
+You can then just reload the foundry page ina browser and your changes are visible.
+If the `system.json` is changed, you have to navigate back to the setup page and reload your test world.

 ## Contributing